How the scam works:

 How to avoid:

 Of course, it is prudent to never give your passwords to anyone.
 Be aware that there is never a situation where you will receive something free – or so valuable – just by merit of having an email address or cell phone number.
-And of course, agencies who have a mission that is unclear at best are typically fraudulent as well.
+Agencies who have a mission that is unclear at best are typically fraudulent as well.
+Always do your research online.
+If you are really looking to make some money through social media or reward systems, there a couple of alternatives that are trustworthy and can offer you great opportunities: